 Judge Haddock’s woefully under-considered ruling effectively held that Florida colleges, universities, and private corporations that run all manner of “Schools” have the authority to create a felony “Defense Free, Anti-Gun Zone” at will, without legislative oversight or accountability.

 The Legislature made it legal to have a securely encased firearm safely stored in a private vehicle parked on campus.
-Despite this clear statutory language, the court today ruled that, it then gave all schools the authority opt-out of the statute’s provisions to make what the Legislature had declared legal a third degree felony.
+Despite this clear statutory language, the court today ruled that it then gave all schools the authority to opt-out of the statute’s provisions to make what the Legislature had declared legal a third-degree felony.

 The relevant statute says: